ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

  1. The message must be broadcasted, meaning the message must have set its target sysid and compid to 0, 0.
  2. The computer must be connected via a MAVLink instance that supports message forwarding (e.g. via TELEM1 port using modem or UART-USB converter), autopilot's USB does not support it.

- > Warning, this procedure will not work if the autopilot is connected via a USB cable.
+ > Warning, this procedure will not work if the autopilot is connected via a USB cable to the Pixhawk's USB port.

-After opening QGC connect the autopilot to the computer (via modem or an external USB converter).
-Once the autopilot is connected live data (such as autopilot pitches) will become visible.
-A subsequent clicking on the logo in the top left corner will open a menu where you select `Analyze tools` and then open `MAVLink inspector` in order to see a list of all messages.
+After opening QGC connect the autopilot to the computer (via RF modem or an external USB converter connected to serial port).
+Once the autopilot is connected live data (such as autopilot attitude) will become visible.
+A subsequent clicking on the QGC logo in the top left corner will open a menu where you select `Analyze tools` and then open `MAVLink inspector` in order to see a list of all messages.

 ![listener mavlin tunnel](https://user-images.githubusercontent.com/5196729/99434203-cec17d00-290e-11eb-93a7-e089ba893775.png)